 Emotional sexual abuse results from cross-generational bonding.
 It is very common for one or both parents in a dysfunctional marriage to bond inappropriately with one of their children.
-The parents, in effect, sue the child to meet their emotional needs.
+The parents, in effect, use the child to meet their emotional needs.
 The relationship can easily become sexualized and romanticized.
-Pia Mellody says, “When one parent has a relationship with the child that is more important than they relationship they have with their spouse, there is emotional sexual abuse.”¹ ¹Healing the Shame That Binds You by John Bradshaw.
+Pia Mellody says, “When one parent has a relationship with the child that is more important than the relationship they have with their spouse, there is emotional sexual abuse.”¹ ¹Healing the Shame That Binds You by John Bradshaw.

 Sexual abuse and trauma often produce serious effects that can last a lifetime.
 The following lists summarize these damaging effects.
 They clearly demonstrate the extent to which every aspect of a survivorʼs life has been altered by the abuse.
 You may have experienced a few of these after-effects, or you may have been living with many of them for years.

 Withdrawing or flinching from touch